Not investment advice. Educational reading. See Disclaimer.

 Value based on current financials and growth

 Studies show that even random numbers influence financial decisions.
-In one experiment, spinning a roulette wheel before asking people to estimate a country’s GDP systematically biased their answers toward the random number.
+In Tversky and Kahneman's classic experiment, spinning a rigged wheel of fortune before asking people to estimate the percentage of African countries in the United Nations systematically biased their answers toward the random number.

 Think of a stock you own.
 Is your decision to hold it influenced by what you paid?
 Would you buy it today at the current price if you didn’t already own it?
 If not, you’re anchored.